-This is definitely the largest skep I have ever made (or ever seen).
+This is one of the largest skeps I have ever made (or ever seen).
 It's not often you need to draw graphs and use a tape measure so frequently, but his one was made trying to copy a drawing of a skep supplied by the artist.
 I needed to check dimensions all the way and even then the shape differs slightly from the drawing.

 On the South Bank